Some Eye-Opening Statistics

 District 230 is ALL IN on Attendance because:

-- Students who are more frequently absent from school have weaker performance on state exams, higher odds of dropout, reduced psychological development, increased problem behaviors, higher chances of alcohol and drug use, and lower employment prospects (EdWeek).
+- Students who are in school more often have stronger performance on state exams, lower odds of dropout, increased psychological development, decreased problem behaviors, lower chances of alcohol and drug use, and higer employment prospects (EdWeek).

 - Chronically absent students are less likely to enroll and persist in college (Attendance Works).